borodean/postcss-assets/README.md

 }
 ```

-PostCSS Assets would look for the files in load paths, then in the base path.
+PostCSS Assets would look for the files relative to the source file, then in load paths, then in the base path.
 If it succeed, it would resolve a true URL:

 ```css
 body {